 3. Hottentot Code, 1809

 The Hottentot Code, or the Caledon Code, was the first of a series of laws that sought to restrict the rights of the Khoikhoi in Cape Colony.
 The decree was passed on 1 November 1809 by the Earl of Caledon as part of the longstanding process to enslave the indigenous KhoiKhoi people on their own land.
 It was established to help Afrikaner farmers control the mobility of the labour force.
-The Earl of Caledon imposed the Hottentot Code in his capacity as the first Governor of the Cape Colony after occupation by Britain in 1806.
+The Earl of Caledon imposed the Hottentot Code in his capacity as the first Governor of the Cape Colony after the occupation by Britain in 1806.
 The Hottentot Code was implemented during a time when the British public was openly against slavery and after parliament had abolished the slave trade.
-It was thus crucial that its application seem different from the previous slave laws.
+It was thus crucial that its application seems different from the previous slave laws.
 Written contracts had to be registered documenting the employment of Khoikhoi servants for periods of one month or longer.
-It also claimed to provide a safeguard against their ill treatment, making it compulsory that they were paid for any services that they provided.
+It also claimed to provide a safeguard against their ill-treatment, making it compulsory that they were paid for any services that they provided.
 According to the Apprenticeship of Servants Proclamation of 1812, in support of the Hottentot code, white settlers could apprentice and employ a Coloured child without paying them from the age of eight to eighteen years if the child was an orphan, destitute or grew up on the employer’s property.

 4. Kitchener, Herbert